Neptune's Grotto: Tourism

 Tourists visiting Neptune's Grotto are given guided tours and led single-file through a lit pathway, with tour guides providing information about the cave in Italian and English.
 The visit lasts for one hour.
 The grotto is widely visited, and during the peak tourist season in August, can contain around 200 people at a time.

+In popular culture

-Neptune's Grotto was the set of the movie Island of the Fishmen, filmed in the summer of 1978.
-For approximately two months the Grotto was transformed into a gigantic set.
-The science fiction movie starred Barbara Bach, and was under the direction of Sergio Martino.
+Neptune's Grotto was the set of the science fiction movie Island of the Fishmen (1979).
+The movie stars Barbara Bach and Claudio Cassinelli, and it was directed by Sergio Martino.
+For approximately two months in the summer of 1978, the grotto was transformed into a gigantic set.